Robust Pareto Set Identification with Contaminated Bandit Feedback: Problem Formulation

 Note that if $F_i^d$ has a unique median, $m_i^d$ is equivalent to this median.
-We also define \textit{median of interest vector} of arm $i$ which we denote by $m_i$, as the $M$-dimensional vector whose elements are the medians of interest that is associated with arm $i$.
-Next, we define the Pareto optimal set of arms according to median of interest. \begin{defn} $P^{*} := \{i \in [K]| \; \nexists j \in [K]\setminus \{i\}: m_i \preceq m_j \}$. \end{defn} A PSI algorithm stops after conducting a series of sequential evaluations of arms in $[K]$ with the aim of returning a predicted Pareto set $P$ that approximates $P^*$ up to a given level of accuracy (formally defined in Section \ref{sec:suboptimality definition}).
-A desirable property is to stop after as few samplings as possible.
+We also define \textit{median of interest vector} of arm $i$, which we denote by $m_i$, as the $M$-dimensional vector whose elements are the medians of interests that are associated with arm $i$.
+Next, we define the Pareto optimal set of arms according to median of interest. \begin{defn} $P^{*} := \{i \in [K]| \; \nexists j \in [K] : m_i \prec m_j \}$. \end{defn} The learner's goal is to (approximately) identify $P^{*}$ by sampling as few arms as possible.
+A PSI algorithm stops after conducting a series of sequential evaluations of arms in $[K]$ with the aim of returning a predicted Pareto set $P$ that approximates $P^*$ up to a given level of accuracy (formally defined in Section \ref{sec:suboptimality definition}).